Wedrix/watchtower/README.md

 # Known Issues

 This section details some of the known issues relating to this library's usage and their possible workarounds.

-## N + 1 Problem

-This library is susceptible to the [N + 1 problem](https://techdozo.dev/spring-for-graphql-how-to-solve-the-n1-problem/).
-However, for most use-cases, this shouldn't pose too much of a problem with current database solutions.
-You may however start to face performance issues when using Resolver Plugins to make external API calls.
-For such use-cases, we recommend using an async-capable HTTP client paired with a query batching solution like [Dataloader](https://github.com/overblog/dataloader-php) to mitigate network latency bottlenecks.

 ## Case Sensitivity & Naming